 EPIC-Norfolk was designed as a prospective study, with the aim of gathering lifestyle and nutritional information from a very large number of people, repeated over time.
 Any participants who then develop one of the diseases under investigation are recorded.
 This allows the investigation of relationships between dietary and lifestyle factors and risk of disease development, without the need for participants to recall dietary and lifestyle habits prior to diagnosis.

 The original aim was to identify a cohort of 25,000 men and women from the general population of Norfolk.
-This cohort size was a compromise between the large numbers needed to get enough observations on people who developed cancer or other diseases, and the expense of making detailed measurements on everybody in the cohort.
+This cohort size was a compromise between the large numbers needed to get enough observations on people who developed cancer or other diseases, and the expense of making detailed measurements on the whole cohort.
 In fact, over 30,000 participants were recruited into EPIC-Norfolk at baseline.
+All participants completed the initial questionnaires and we have continued to follow them through health records linkage.
+Over 25,000 of these participants went on to attended health check appointments.

 The primary aim of the international EPIC study, and therefore EPIC-Norfolk, was to examine the relationships between what people have reported as their dietary intake and incident cancers; that is, cancers which have developed after they joined the study.
 This was later broadened to include lifestyle and genetic factors and other diseases.
 In EPIC-Norfolk, these include heart attacks and strokes, rheumatoid arthritis, diabetes, thyroid disease, osteoporosis, Alzheimer’s disease and many others.
 The data collected in the EPIC-Norfolk study has also allowed the link between disease and other factors, such as psychosocial health, to be studied.
 Some of the work on different diseases and factors is carried out in collaboration with colleagues from other institutions.